EmiliosRichards/File-Management-System/README.md

 This architecture ensures that the File Management System is not only functional but also robust and user-friendly, catering to the needs of advanced users who prefer a command-line environment for file management tasks.

 ## Core Development Phases
-The development of the File Management System was structured into distinct phases, each focusing on a set of functionalities that build upon each other.
-This phased approach allowed for incremental development and testing, ensuring stability and functionality at each step.

 The development of the File Management System was meticulously planned and executed in phases, each designed to incrementally build the system's capabilities while integrating the necessary learning and problem-solving along the way.

 ### Phase 1: Basic File Operations and Class Structure